Lomi Composter Review: A Sustainable Solution To Food Waste

 Lomi composting bucket has a max capacity of 3L

-The Lomi compost bucket, in which you put your organic food waste, has a max capacity of 3L to the max-fill line, which for us is enough volume for about 3 days worth of food waste.
+The compost bucket, in which you put your organic food waste, has a max capacity of 3L to the max-fill line, which for us is enough volume for about 3 days worth of food waste.

 Is the Lomi Composter noisy?

 If you have a kitchen layout like ours, where you have an open-plan layout where your kitchen and living room share space, then you can’t feasibly use your Lomi if you plan to watch TV or simply relax in your living room in peace while it’s running.
 The machine does produce noise for most of its cycle, which in the Lomi Grow mode could last up to 20 hours.

 Our solution is to store the Lomi in our utility room next to our washer/drier machines, and a ‘door close’ away from our kitchen/living room space.

-If you intend to only use the Eco-Express or the Lomi Approved mode which are both shorter, then you could easily have the machine run overnight whilst you sleep but a Lomi Grow mode cycle can take up to 20 hours, so it’s almost impossible to avoid having it run during a time when you may want to use your kitchen or living room area.
+If you intend to only use the ‘Eco-Express’ or the ‘Lomi Approved’ mode which are both shorter, then you could easily have the machine run overnight whilst you sleep but a ‘Lomi Grow’ mode cycle can take up to 20 hours, so it’s almost impossible to avoid having it run during a time when you may want to use your kitchen or living room area.

 If you have a kitchen that is closed off from the rest of your house then you won’t have a problem with the noise levels because you’ll most likely be cooking whilst the machine is running and it won’t bother you.
+If you have any questions or concerns about noise levels, just let me know in the comments.
+You can also watch my video review below which gives an indication of noise levels too.

-Does the Lomi produce any odors?
+Does it produce any odors?

 I noticed a very subtle but not unpleasant odor the first time I used my Lomi countertop composter but I haven’t noticed any smells or odors on consequent composting cycles.